Share this with friends:

 9. Unseen Obedience

-This object lesson demonstrated that God is working unseen for our good all the time!
+This object lesson demonstrates that God is working unseen for our good all the time!

 - Two coins